Seeking to explain thermodynamics based on moving and interacting atoms

 G = A + PV

 Each is the right tool for its own conditions.
 Gibbs energy for constant T and P — the natural conditions of most chemical, biological, and industrial processes.
-Helmholtz energy for constant T and V — the natural conditions of sealed rigid systems and many theoretical calculations.
-Both are sometimes called free energy, which is precisely the source of the confusion addressed in the terminology section above.
+Helmholtz energy for constant T and V — the natural conditions of sealed rigid systems and many theoretical treatments in statistical mechanics.
+Both are sometimes called free energy, which is precisely the source of the confusion the terminology section above addresses.
 The conditions assumed — constant P or constant V — determine which property applies, and conflating them under a single name obscures a physically important distinction.